Run Fediverse system tests with your application in a UBOS container

 This name refers to a Python class that implements the FediTest NodeDriver abstract class (in src/feditest/nodedrivers/__init__.py).
 This NodeDriver abstract class defines a handful of methods that need to implemented for your App so FediTest can get an instance of your App up and running, and also take it back down.

+As we are using UBOS Gears, you can subclass UbosNodeDriver which provides a lot of the required code already.
 As an example, you can use the MastodonUbosNodeDriver (which is found in src/feditest/nodedrivers/mastodon/ubos.py).
 Implement something similar that works for your App.

 Step 3: Create a Node implementation class for your app

-The NodeDriver class wants to instantiate subclass of Node in its _instantiate_ubos_node() method.
+The NodeDriver class wants to instantiate a subclass of Node in its _instantiate_ubos_node() method.
 You need to implement a subclass of Node for your App, too.

 Class Node has many (abstract) subclasses, each of which provides methods that allow FediTest scripts to make the Node do something, or report back an observation.
 There is one such subclass per protocol.
 If, for example, you want your Node to be tested as a WebFinger server, you implement Node subclass WebFingerServer.
 If it is a full-fledged Fediverse Node, you implement subclass FediverseNode (that inherits from WebFingerServer), as class MastodonNode does.